Up In Arms: Why Some Makeup Swatches Are A Scam

 ”

-“Swatches really become the only way someone can accurately guesstimate which shades to purchase when shopping online,” says Ofunne Amaka, founder of @Cocoaswatches, an Instagram account and mobile app that showcases swatches on underrepresented skin tones.
-“Swatches are especially important for women of colour and people of colour who often aren’t able to find their shades in store.”
+“Swatches really become the only way someone can accurately guesstimate what shades to purchase when shopping online,” says Ofunne Amaka, founder of @Cocoaswatches, an Instagram account and mobile app that showcases swatches on underrepresented skin tones.
+“Swatches are especially important for women of color and people of color who often aren’t able to find their shades in stores.”

 Advertisement